 Representative examples: project descriptions repeatedly focus on domestic interiors, facades, monuments, and overlooked material traces.
 These are useful because they show that the duo’s key subject is not spectacle but the afterlife of history in unremarkable forms.*1*2

-Why this method was chosen: the descriptive restraint appears designed to counter heroic historical imagery.
+This method matters because the descriptive restraint appears designed to counter heroic historical imagery.
 By photographing the ordinary without pathos, the duo opens a space in which memory becomes indirect, distributed, and material.*1*2

-Relation to contemporaries or movements: they can be placed near post-conceptual documentary practices that inherit Becher-like clarity but redirect it toward social memory and the banal afterimage of modern history.*1*2
+In relation to contemporaries and movements, they can be placed near post-conceptual documentary practices that inherit Becher-like clarity but redirect it toward social memory and the banal afterimage of modern history.*1*2

 Reception consistently stresses the duo’s deadpan surface and historical depth, even when the images appear almost neutral at first encounter.*1*2